Marcos Llorente

-Marcos Llorente Moreno (born 30 January 1995) is a Spanish professional footballer who plays as a midfielder or right-back for La Liga club Atlético Madrid and the Spain national team.
+Marcos Llorente Moreno (born 30 January 1995) is a Spanish professional footballer who plays as a midfielder or right-back for club Atlético Madrid.

 Developed at Real Madrid, he appeared in 39 competitive matches over three seasons, also serving a loan at Alavés.
 He signed with Atlético Madrid in June 2019, winning the 2020–21 La Liga while being deployed in several positions.

-Llorente made his full debut for Spain in 2020, and was part of the squads at UEFA Euro 2020 and the 2022 FIFA World Cup.
+Llorente made his full debut for Spain in 2020, and was part of the squads at UEFA Euro 2020 and two FIFA World Cups, winning the 2026 edition of the latter tournament.